Nomination Deadline: 29 April 2022

 Papers must be written by:

-(a) at least one individual who holds an academic post in a Higher Education Institution (HEI) whose main campus is in a European country;
+– at least one individual who holds an academic post in a Higher Education Institution (HEI) whose main campus is in a European country.

-“European country” in this context is defined as a country situated in whole or in part within the European continent, or a member/associate country of the European Union.
+“European country” in this context is defined as a country situated in whole or in part within the European continent.

-Candidate nominations should be received by the EC3 Awards Committee on or before the April 15, 2021 deadline to be considered.
+Candidate nominations should be received by the EC3 Awards Panel on or before the April 29, 2022 deadline to be considered.

-The nominated papers are reviewed and ranked by the EC3 Awards Committee.
-The committee provides the ranking and makes a recommendation to the EC3 Board, which makes the final decision.
+The nominated papers are reviewed and ranked by an Awards Panel.
+The panel provides the ranking and makes a recommendation to the EC3 Board, which makes the final decision.

-The award consists of a medal and a cash prize determined every two years by and subject to the approval of the EC3 Board based on the income reserves of EC3.
+The award consists of a medal and a cash prize determined annually by and subject to the approval of the EC3 Board based on the income reserves of EC3.
 The lead author shall receive the medal.
 All other authors shall receive a certificate.

 To nominate, prepare the following:

 - A cover letter, signed by the person making the nomination

 - Contact information of the co-authors